papoc-workshop/2018/cfp.md

 title: CFP
 ---

-For alternative formats of this call for papers, follow the links for [https://easychair.org/cfp/papoc18](formatted text) and [cfp.txt](unformatted text).
+For alternative formats of this call for papers, follow the links for [formatted text](https://easychair.org/cfp/papoc18) and [unformatted text](cfp.txt).

 ## Call for Papers